Year 6OR

 For PE sessions please bring the following:

-- Black shorts, leggins or jogging bottoms
+- Black shorts, leggings or jogging bottoms

 - White t-shirt or polo shirt